INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 # Manual for LinTP
 LinTP is the algorithm of Herings & Zhan (2024) that computes pairwise stable networks in problems of mixed-extension where agents all have multi-linear utility functions.
-Herings & Zhan (2024) establish the equivalent between pairwise stable networks and Nash equilibria of certain noncooperative games.
+Herings & Zhan (2024) establish the equivalence between pairwise stable networks and Nash equilibria of certain noncooperative games.
 They then apply the linear tracing procedure of Harsanyi & Selten (1988) to select and compute the pairwise stable networks.

 LinTP is similar to LogTPc since it also applies a predictor-corrector method to numerically trace a homotopy path.
 The only difference is that their path is determined by a homotopy system of a higher dimension.